 Once you’re away from all the noise you’ll see more clearly who you want to be.
 You’ll hear your inner voice much louder when the external ones are muffled.

 Listen to that voice it knows you the best.
-It always have and always will.
+It always has and always will.

 6. You’ll learn quick

 There’s a sense of safety when you do things in places where you’re most comfortable.
 You know there are people who will help you and bail you out in tight situations.

 But when you’re alone in a brand new world with all familiar faces literally thousands of miles away, you have no choice but to learn each mistake quickly.

 Take a wrong turn?
 After being lost for hours, you’ll learn.
 Got scammed?
 You’ll never forget it.
 Ate something that turned your stomach upside down?
 You’ll definitely remember that one.

 Whatever it is, there’s no need to be afraid because you’ll learn.
 You’ll always learn.
 And eventually, the scary unknown will become the not so scary familiar and you’ll be fine all over again.